Master of Science in Information Systems (IS)

 - You received your university entrance qualification (Abitur/A Level, High School Diploma, etc.) in Germany.

 - You already have a Bachelor degree from Germany.

 The online application portal is only active within the application periods.

 Details for each step can be found here:

 The application is only complete when the following documents have been included:

 - Abitur/A Level certificate, or any other equivalent university admission certificate.

-- Bachelor degree or a list with courses that includes 140 ECTS (e.g. approx. 75%) of a Bachelor course (if the Bachelor course is yet to be completed).
+- Bachelor degree or a list of courses that includes 140 ECTS (e.g. approx. 75%) of a Bachelor course (if the Bachelor course is yet completed).

-- Performance record or diploma attached.
-Please calculate the average mark and add a grading scale if the marks were awarded outside Germany.
+- University transcript or diploma attached.
+Please calculate the average mark and add a grading scale if the marks were awarded outside Germany. (see below)

-- Letter of motivation (around one page, in English) in which you, in particular, write about your preferred track.
+- Letter of motivation in English language (approx. one page) in which you, in particular, write about your preferred tracks.

 - A certificate as evidence that your English-language proficiency reaches Level C1 in accordance with the Common European Framework of Reference for Languages.
 The certificate must not be older than 2 years (see below).

 - Additional documents that demonstrate your special interest or qualification for our Information Systems course.

 These documents must be uploaded to the application portal before the application deadlines.
 Late submissions can not be considered.
 Please note that deadlines can not be extended, even if the deadline falls on a weekend or bank holiday.
 If a document is in any language other than English or German, a certified translation must be attached.
 Please note that the authenticity of all copies or translations of original documents must be confirmed by an authorised institution with an official stamp and signature.